 Download Windows XP (64- and 32-bit)

-Now that Windows 11 and 10 display the date in the taskbar, I have invested less effort into updating Timekeeper.
+Windows 11 has dropped support for desk bands (such as Timekeeper).
+In addition, now that Windows 11 and 10 display the date in the taskbar, I have invested less effort into updating Timekeeper.
 Since there is still considerable interest in it, I released Timekeeper as open source under the MIT license.

 When you click on Timekeeper with your mouse, it displays a calendar.